2024 Swedish speedway season

 The 2024 Swedish Speedway season is the 2024 season of motorcycle speedway in Sweden.
 The season includes the Swedish Individual Speedway Championship and the Swedish Speedway Team Championship.

 In October 2023, Vargarna announced their intention to return to the Bauhaus retail company sponsored Elitserien.
 The Allsvenskan would retain seven teams with the addition of Masarna, who won the third tier division 1 in 2023.

+Lejonen won the Elitserien to become champions of Sweden, while Solkatterna won the Allsvenskan going unbeaten during the season.

 Individual

 Swedish Individual Championship

 The 2024 Swedish Individual Speedway Championship took place on 28 May at the Hejla Arena and was won by Fredrik Lindgren.
 It was the fourth time Lindgren had been crowned Swedish champion, moving him up to fifth place on the all-time list.
 Kim Nilsson finished second and earned a wildcard for the 2024 Speedway Grand Prix of Sweden on 15 June.